-Apart from assisting in diagnosing the patient, the collected influenza virus specimens also provide material for characterization of viruses and contribute to seasonal vaccine development.
+In addition to assisting with diagnosis, the influenza virus specimens collected can also provide material for characterisation of viruses and contribute to seasonal vaccine development.
 This virological surveillance in the EU is of the utmost importance and contributes to the WHO Global Influenza Surveillance and Response System (GISRS) that monitors the evolution of influenza viruses.
-These data contribute to the bi-annual WHO expert meetings where the recommendations of the influenza vaccine composition for the next season are formulated.
+The data contribute to the bi-annual WHO expert meetings where the recommendations for the next season’s influenza vaccine composition are formulated.

 Case management and treatment

-Most simple seasonal influenza cases are managed symptomatically and are advised bedrest at home to minimize the risk for infecting others in the community.
+Most simple seasonal influenza cases are managed symptomatically and are advised to stay at home and rest to minimise the risk of infecting others in the community.
 Treatment focuses on reducing fever and relieving the symptoms.
 The diagnosis can be confirmed by taking specimens for laboratory analysis.
-It is considered important that patients monitor themselves to detect if their condition deteriorates and they require medical intervention.
+It is considered important that patients monitor themselves to detect whether their condition deteriorates and they require medical intervention.

 Disease specific treatment and prophylaxis - antivirals

-Although vaccination is the preferred option for preventing influenza, antivirals can be useful when the vaccine fails or is unavailable, for example, due to: antigenic mismatch with circulating virus, waning immunity in elderly, patient being immunocompromised, the vaccine not yet available, or during an outbreak of an emerging influenza strain or pandemic.
+Although vaccination is the preferred option for preventing influenza, antivirals can be useful when the vaccine fails or is unavailable.
+This could be due to antigenic mismatch with circulating virus, waning immunity in the elderly, a patient being immunocompromised, the vaccine not yet being available, or during an outbreak of an emerging influenza strain or pandemic.

-For the best clinical benefit, treatment with antivirals should be given early in the infection, within 48 hours, (the earlier the better).
+There are four antiviral drugs approved by the European Medicines Agency (EMA) available in the EU Member States to treat influenza: oseltamivir, zanamivir, peramivir and baloxavir.
+For the best clinical benefit, treatment with antivirals should be given early in the infection, within 48 hours, (the earlier the better), to reduce the fever and flu-like symptoms.
+Antivirals may also reduce the risk of complications such as ear infections in children, respiratory complications requiring antibiotics, and hospitalisation in adults.
 However, at least one observational study of A(H1N1)pdm09 found improved survival in the severely ill when antiviral treatment was provided within five days of symptom onset (Louie, 2012).

 Resistance to antivirals

-The early antivirals, adamantane compounds (amantadine and rimantadine), act as M2 inhibitors and are active against influenza A. But, since 2009 the majority of the circulating influenza A viruses are resistant to the adamantane compounds.
+The early antivirals, adamantane compounds (amantadine and rimantadine), act as M2 inhibitors and are active against influenza A. However, since 2009 the majority of the circulating influenza A viruses have been resistant to the adamantane compounds.
 Due to the high resistance (>99%) adamantanes are no longer recommended.

 The level of antiviral resistance is closely followed by public health authorities.
 Summary information on antiviral resistance from influenza viruses in Europe is published in the weekly influenza update Flu News Europe.